Table of Contents

 - Academic Dishonesty / Academic Integrity violations.

-When allegations fall within the scope of those policies, the procedures outlined in the applicable policy control.
-Please refer to specific sections of the Student Handbook relating to these specific areas for additional guidance.
+When allegations fall within the scope of those policies, the procedures outlined in the applicable policy shall govern.
+Please refer to the applicable sections of the Student Handbook relating to these specific areas for additional information.

-The College reserves the authority to determine which policy and procedure applies based on the nature of the alleged conduct.
+The College reserves the authority to determine which policy or procedure applies, based on the nature of the alleged conduct.
 When allegations involve both general misconduct and conduct governed by another policy, the College may:

-- Resolve allegations under separate but coordinated procedures.
+- Resolve allegations under separate but coordinated procedures; or

 3. Authority and Administrative Roles